 The spikes of white or pinkish flowers are attractive but brief.
 However, they do attract bees, butterflies, and even birds.
 Most Mints are hybrids and will not grow true from seed.

-Fresh leaves are a nice complement to lamb, fish, poultry, and vegetables such as peas, new potatoes, and carrots.
+Fresh leaves are an excellent complement to lamb, fish, poultry, and vegetables such as peas, new potatoes, and carrots.
 Mint also blends well with green or fruit salads and beverages such as punch, lemonade, and tea.
-Two very well-known drinks, mint julep and Cuban Mojito, both depend on spearmint for their cool zest.
+Two very popular drinks, mint julep and Cuban Mojito, depend on spearmint for their cool zest.
 Freeze Mint in cubes for iced tea.
 You can also preserve it in vinegar or dry it for potpourri or sachets.

 Light: Mints will grow in full sun to partial shade.

-Soil: Mint prefers a rich, moist soil with a slightly acidic pH between 6.5 and 7.0.
+Soil: Mint prefers rich, moist soil with a slightly acidic pH between 6.5 and 7.0.

-To contain the roots and limit spreading, you can grow Mint in containers, above or sunk into the ground.
-Be careful to keep container Mints from flopping over and touching the ground.
-Stems will root quickly, if given the chance.
+You can grow Mint in containers above or sunk into the ground to contain the roots and limit spreading.
+However, keep container Mints from flopping over and touching the ground.
+Stems will root quickly if given a chance.

 Snip sprigs and leaves as needed.
 If you don't harvest your Mint regularly, it will benefit greatly from a shearing mid-season.
 At some point, you will probably notice the stems getting longer and the leaves getting shorter.
-That's the time to cut the plants back by 1/3 to 1/2 and get them sending out fresh new foliage again.
-You can do small patches at a time, if you have a lot of Mint, and prolong the harvest season.
-All cuttings can be used, dried or frozen for later use.
-You can use, dry or freeze the cuttings.
+That's the time to cut the plants back by 1/3 to 1/2 and get them sent out fresh new foliage again.
+You can do small patches at a time if you have a lot of Mint and prolong the harvest season.
+All cuttings can be used, dried, or frozen for later use.
+You can use, dry, or freeze the cuttings.